microsoft/coyote/docs/_learn/get-started/install.md

 <br/>
 </div>

-The Coyote framework can be easily installed by adding the `Microsoft.Coyote` [NuGet package](https://www.nuget.org/packages/Microsoft.Coyote/) to your C# project.
+The Coyote libraries and tools can be easily installed by adding the `Microsoft.Coyote` [NuGet package](https://www.nuget.org/packages/Microsoft.Coyote/) to your C# project.
 You can then immediately start programming the Coyote API as shown in the [samples](http://github.com/microsoft/coyote-samples).